ajmeyghani/angular2-intro-book/manuscript/chapter2-angular-basics.md

 http://localhost:8080/project-files/angular-examples/basic-component/index.html
 ```

+### Starter Project

+There is a starter project in `angular-examples/starter`.
+You can make a copy of that folder if you want to work on something new.
+The steps for running the project is the same for all the projects:

+- Install the dependencies for the dev server in the root of the repo with `npm i` **(needed once)**
+- Start the dev server in the root of the repo with `npm start`
+- Install the dependencies for angular examples: `cd project-files/angluar-examples && npm i` **(needed once)**
+- Open your project in VSCode: `code project-files/angular-examples/starter`
+    - Close all chrome instances (quit out of Chrome)
+    - In VSCode start the build with `command + shift + b` and run the app by hitting F5 on the keyboard
+- If you don't want to use VSCode, you can use any other editor that you want.
+But make sure that you run the TypeScript compiler in the project folder: `cd project-files/angular-examples/starter && tsc -w`.
 ## Components

 Components are at the heart of Angular.
 The main idea is that you break down your application into different cohesive components and let the components handle the rest.
 Every component has a controller defined by a class and a template defined by html.
 In addition, a component's job is to enable the user experience and delegate everything non-trivial to services.